sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ### Backward Pass

-In the backward pass, we update the strategy.
+In the backward pass, I update the strategy.
 Recall that in CFR, strategies are initialized uniformly.
-We begin by computing the utilities at the terminal nodes of the last round and to this end we pass `t_rus`, `c_scr`, and `t_scr` to the GPU to compute the utility tensor `t_utl`.
-We use the score tensor `t_scr`, the link tensor `t_lnk`, and the running score tensor `t_rus` corresponding to the last layer of the last round.
-To propagate the running score across all nodes of the FGT derived from the GT, we apply `repeat_interleave(t_rus, c_scr)`.
+I begin by computing the utilities at the terminal nodes of the last round and to this end I pass `t_rus`, `c_scr`, and `t_scr` to the GPU to compute the utility tensor `t_utl`.
+I use the score tensor `t_scr`, the link tensor `t_lnk`, and the running score tensor `t_rus` corresponding to the last layer of the last round.
+To propagate the running score across all nodes of the FGT derived from the GT, I apply `repeat_interleave(t_rus, c_scr)`.
 This step unfolds the running scores in alignment with the structure of the FGT.
 Once `t_utl` is obtained, utilities are propagated backward layer by layer to compute the action regret tensor `t_reg`.
 Note that, the reach probabilities `t_ply` are used in this step to properly weight regrets.
-We also aggregate regrets by adding `t_reg` to the cumulative regret tensor `a_reg`.
+I also aggregate regrets by adding `t_reg` to the cumulative regret tensor `a_reg`.
 Figure below illustrates this process.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/backward_1.png" width="110%" height="110%">
 </p>

-Finally, we update the running strategy.
+Finally, I update the running strategy.
 This is achieved using the `scatter_add_` operator, ensuring proper accumulation across actions.
 Here, `TOL = 1e-5` is used to handle numerical stability.
 For this update, the FGT layer shapes and edge tensors `t_edg`, which were already passed to the GPU are required.
 Figure below illustrates this process.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/backward_2.png" width="110%" height="110%">